Bholath legislator Sukhpal Khaira, 2 rebel AAP MLAs join Congress | Politics

 He had joined the AAP in December 2015 and was elected from Bholath assembly seat in 2017.
 He resigned from the primary membership of the AAP in January 2019 and had floated his own outfit -- Punjabi Ekta Party.

-Jagdev Singh Kamalu is a legislator from Maur seat and Pirmal Singh Dhaula and MLA Bhadaur.
+Jagdev Singh Kamalu is a legislator from Maur seat and Pirmal Singh Dhaula an MLA from Bhadaur.
 Both are first-time legislators.

 Amarinder Singh and his former cabinet colleague Navjot Singh Sidhu have been at loggerheads in the recent past.
-Sidhu has publicly criticised the chief minister.
+Sidhu has publicly criticised the chief minister over the 2015 sacrilege issue in Faridkot's Kotkapura.

 He said since the AICC General Secretary (in charge of Punjab) Harish Rawat and state Congress chief Sunil Jakhar were busy in the consultation process with the three-member committee in Delhi, their blessings would be sought within a few days.